syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 ## Adding SubItems to the FooterToolbarItem

-`SubItems` only applicable for `FooterToolbarItem` and it represents grouped action of respective footer toolbar item.
-SubItems will be arranged above the footer toolbar item layout and you can also customize sub items appearance as like main toolbar items.
+The `SubItems` is only applicable for `FooterToolbarItem`, and it represents grouped action of respective footer toolbar item.
+The SubItems will be placed above the footer toolbar item layout, and you can also customize the appearance of sub items as main toolbar items.

-Refer to the below code snippet to customize sub items of footer toolbar item,
+Refer to the following code snippet to customize sub items of footer toolbar item.

 {% highlight C# %}